Blockstream: The Liquid Network

 Blockstream claims that Liquid reduces the delays and friction involved in a normal transfer of bitcoin.
 Blockstream asserts participating exchanges–including Bitfinex, BitMEX and OKCoin–can reduce counterparty risk for traders and enable near-instant financial transactions between their platform and other exchanges or a trader’s wallet(s).
-New blocks are added to the Liquid sidechain every minute, as opposed to Bitcoin's 10-minute block interval.
+New blocks are added to the Liquid sidechain every minute, as opposed to bitcoin's 10-minute block interval.

 Blockstream Satellite

-In 2017 Blockstream announced the availability of one-way satellite broadcasting of the full Bitcoin blockchain to enable the propagation of valid bitcoin transactions to people without Internet access or during a disruption event like an Internet blackout.
-In 2018 Blockstream extended the Bitcoin satellite network to four satellites across six coverage zones, adding Asia and Pacific region coverage, and released API specifications to allow users to send data over its network.
-The network as of 2019 is only a one-way network and the user still needs a connection to the Bitcoin network to send transactions, which can include SMS gateways or higher cost internet which would be expensive for receiving full Bitcoin block data, but is cost effective to send a single transaction.
+In 2017 Blockstream announced the availability of one-way satellite broadcasting of the full bitcoin blockchain to enable the propagation of valid bitcoin transactions to people without Internet access or during a disruption event like an Internet blackout.
+In 2018 Blockstream extended the bitcoin satellite network to four satellites across six coverage zones, adding Asia and Pacific region coverage.
+It also released API specifications to allow users to send data over its network.
+The network as of 2019 is only a one-way network and the user still needs a connection to the bitcoin network to send transactions, which can include SMS gateways or higher cost internet.

-File Transmission Service

-Using the Lightning Network as a means of payment, Blockstream Satellite provides a low-cost file transmission service where anyone may transmit data on its global broadcast satellite network with the important property that receivers are completely untraceable, providing an unrivaled level of privacy that is simply not achievable over conventional networks such as the Internet.
-The service requires no special hardware and is fully compatible with existing equipment for watching satellite TV on computers.